- 1. Use Native Plants In Your Landscape

 Our planters, made from lightweight yet durable fiberglass, are perfect for planting trees, bushes, and simple flower displays both indoors and outdoors.

 Offered in a wide selection, there are many styles and colors to suit your business’ design needs.

 Take a look and see how Jay Scotts planters were perfect for this beautiful and luxurious resort!

 The pool area is often the first thing that guests see when they arrive, and the client wanted it to make a good impression.
-They needed planters and greenery that would make the hotel's pool area more inviting and attractive whilst also being able to tolerate being in close proximity to chlorinated water.View Project
+See how we used planters to meet the needs of this luxurious property!View Project

 If you are worried about the longevity of your investment, do not.
 Our planters withstand diverse weather conditions, from frosty winters to scorching summers.

 All our planters come with an industry-leading warranty emphasizing the commitment and value of our fiberglass planters.